edinburgh-napier/set09121/lectures/lecture4.md

  - **Properties:** the values that define the objects of the system.
  - **Behaviours:** what functions does an object perform in a system.
  - **Relationships:** how do the objects interact with each other.
-- You should use these principles to try and de-construct games thatyou are familiar with.
+- You should use these principles to try and de-construct games that you are familiar with.

 ---